 The www.mannenmetborstkanker.nl website is part of the Optimal information and care for men with breast cancer project.
 The website has been developed with financing from Pink Ribbon.
-The website is set up based on the results of scientific research, the results of expert meetings with the Dutch Breast Cancer Society (BVN), Kanker.nl and the Breast Cancer Research Group (BOOG) and the results of information and care needs research among men with (an early stage of) breast cancer, partners, medical professionals and researchers.
+The website is set up based on the results of scientific research, the results of expert meetings with the Dutch Breast Cancer Organisation (BVN), Kanker.nl and the Breast Cancer Research Group (BOOG) and the results of information and care needs research among men with (an early stage of) breast cancer, partners, medical professionals and researchers.
 The design and content of the website has been tested and evaluated by patients, medical professionals and researchers.
-The further development and implementation of this website is funded by Zorginstituut Nederland (Health Care Institute the Netherlands).
+The further development and implementation of this website is funded by Zorginstituut Nederland (National Health Care Institute).

 You can read more about the project here: